zopencommunity/meta/docs/Guides/ThePackageManager.md

 * The public key and the signed file details are written to metadata.json (this JSON is not part of the PAX).

-* Further, during installation, the signed file will be verified.
-We have a `--skip-verify` to bypass verification of signed PAX files.
+* During installation, the signed file will be verified against the signature and public key.
+Not recommended:  If you prefer to bypass verification of signed PAX files, specify `--skip-verify`.